piface314/ygo-fabrica/README.md

 repository.
 The only exception is the font used in Link Rating as I made it myself, so it's already there.

-If you're already on YGOPro Percy Discord server, you can find me there (@PiFace) and ask me for a `.zip` file with the fonts.
+If you're already on YGOPro Percy Discord server, you can find me there (PiFace) and ask me for a `.zip` file with the fonts.

 After getting them, and before installing the program, copy them to that folder